 Questions to Ask Your Pharmacist

-- How does this pill work?
+- How does this medication work?

 - What should I do if I miss a dose?

 - What time of the day should I take this medication?